 upon disposal or when no future economic benefits are

 expected to arise from the continued use of the asset.
+Any

-amount of the asset and is recognised in the statement
+asset and is recognized in the statement of profit and loss.

 2.10 Intangible assets

-amortisation and impairment losses, if any.
-The cost of an
+accumulated amortization and impairment losses, if any.

-intangible asset comprises its purchase price, including
+The cost of an intangible asset comprises its purchase

-subsequently recoverable from the taxing authorities)
+than those subsequently recoverable from the taxing

-and any directly attributable expenditure on making the
+authorities) and any directly attributable expenditure on

-asset ready for its intended use.
+making the asset ready for its intended use.

 individual estimated useful lives on a straight-line basis,